 * Some products may contain hemp seed oil and CBD oil as some products will use the hemp seed oil as a carrier oil, meaning it’s used as a base.

-Read the Label – And Know What to Look For
+Read the Label – And Know how to Find Sustainable CBD Brands

 Even though hemp is now federally legal, it doesn’t mean it is federally regulated (yet).
 As a result, companies have a responsibility to provide the full story on their labels.
 High-quality hemp and CBD brands will be third-party tested and also be proud to present that to the consumer.
 This third-party testing process is conducted by laboratories that confirm the CBD oil is free of harmful pesticides, foreign products, byproducts of extraction, or other unwanted particles.